 Place a similar hanging basket lined with coir or moss next to the original and move the nest into the new place.
 If you have a hanging plant with birds, this simple eviction will usually do the trick.
 As a preemptive step, hang the basket every year when you hang your others.

 If you have tried everything to prevent birds in hanging baskets, try some serious warfare.
 Erect small bamboo skewers in the plant to keep out the animals.
-It certainly won’t hurt them but there won’t be a flat surface in which to build a nest.
+It certainly won’t hurt them but there won’t be a flat surface on which to build a nest.

-Another idea to inhibit birds in hanging baskets is to place a couple of citrus oil soaked cotton balls in the nest.
+Another idea to inhibit birds in hanging baskets is to place a couple of citrus oil-soaked cotton balls in the nest.
 The citrus scent may repel them.

 Overall, the best idea is to enjoy having wildlife that up close and personal.
 Be careful when watering if you have a hanging plant with birds.
 Use a light spray or hand water around the babies.
-Once the young birds have flown the nest, remove it to prevent it becoming a nesting site for bugs.
+Once the young birds have flown the nest, remove it to prevent it from becoming a nesting site for bugs.